Devil

 EXTREME (≥8.0)

-Action Required: Immediate mitigation or avoidance
+Action Required: Immediate mitigation or avoidance — escalate to executive/board level

 HIGH (6.0-7.9)

-Action Required: Remediate in next planning cycle
+Action Required: Remediate within 30 days or next planning cycle

 MODERATE (4.0-5.9)

-Action Required: Plan and monitor
+Action Required: Plan and monitor — requires documented risk acceptance from asset owner

 LOW (2.0-3.9)